 Captain Charlie Beadon: At Home on the Water

 From the time that I was a young boy I have had a rod in my hand and a passion for the outdoors.
 Growing up in Daytona Beach, Florida we spent many days fishing and crabbing on the inshore waters of the ICW, surf fishing near the local inlets and piers and when I wasn’t fishing I was usually exploring the woods and lakes near our home.
 Throughout high school I spent quite a bit of time bass fishing until I saved the money to purchase a small boat to get out into the area lakes.
 This really got me moving into a new direction because with the mobility of a boat I was able to work new waters and more importantly new tactics.
 After high school I joined the U.S. Marine Corps and went through my training at Paris Island before being stationed in Tampa, Florida with the 4th AAV.
 While in Tampa I also attended the University of South Florida, but never lost my passion for the open water.
 I quickly found that Tampa had some excellent saltwater fishing, especially around the inshore waters for snook and redfish.
 I started to experiment with some of the same lure tactics that I was using for bass and became instantly addicted!
 As soon as I was discharged from the Marines I moved to the Florida Keys where I received a true fishing education.
 In the Keys and throughout the Bahama Islands I had the opportunity to work on a number of sport fishing boats with some of the most knowledgeable skippers in the world.
 We mostly targeted offshore pelagics such as sailfish, marlin, tuna, dolphin and wahoo, but did quite a bit of bottom fishing as well for species such as grouper and snapper.
 The keys also afforded me the the opportunity to fish numerous fishing tournaments and also work on several commercial fishing boats.
 After 7 years in the Keys I moved up to the Lowcountry of South Carolina to run a charter fishing operation for a private club here in the Hilton Head area.
-Over the past 10 years I have grown attached to this area not only for the fishing, but also its natural beauty and culture.
+Though I did enjoy the private job I eventually became a bit bored and decided to go out on my own and I started my own company – Hilton Head Fishing Adventures.
+Over the past 12 years I have grown attached to this area not only for the fishing, but also its natural beauty and culture.
 In my opinion, Hilton Head has some of the finest inshore fishing that I have ever seen and when you add that to the beauty of the local scenery and wildlife you have a true jewel.

 18 foot Fly Boatworks: The Fish Hog